 We chose to become a RIA firm when we established Shadowridge in 2012 because we felt the RIA model was a more transparent, ethical way of doing business that better served our clients.

-Shadowridge has a Business Continuity Plan in place to facilitate a seamless transition should something happen to Ryan and/or Laura.
+Shadowridge has a Business Continuity Plan in place to facilitate a seamless transition should something happen to any of our advisors or money managers.
 Our custodians would continue to hold your funds.
 We work closely with a fellow like-minded firm which would step in and manage our clients’ accounts should we become unavailable (short term or long term).
 Our clients would have the choice of whether they wanted to continue to work with the new manager or move their assets.